 Opening a bank account is as easy as filling out an application, providing your identification and putting some money into the account.
 You just need to choose a bank and open the right type of account for your needs.

 What you need to open a bank account

-- Identification: Your bank will want to verify you are who you say you are before it gives you an account.
-Most will ask you to provide your driver’s license or some other type of photo ID (like a passport) if you’re applying in person.
+- Identification: The bank will want to verify that you are who you say you are before it opens an account for you.
+Expect to provide a government-issued photo ID, such as a driver’s license or a passport.

-- Social Security number: If you don’t have a Social Security number, you can ask the IRS to provide you with a taxpayer identification number, or TIN.
+- Social Security number: If you don’t have a Social Security number, you can ask the Internal Revenue Service to provide you with a taxpayer identification number, or TIN.

-- Money: How much money you’ll need to open an account depends on the specific bank and the specific type of account you’re planning to open.
-But you’ll generally need to make some sort of initial deposit.
+- Deposit money: How much money you will need to open the account depends on the bank and the type of account you’re opening.
+But you’ll generally need to make an initial deposit.

 Choose a bank

 One of the first decisions to make is whether you want to go with a bank or a credit union.
 At first glance, the two institutions seem pretty much alike.
 But there’s a big difference in how they are run.

 Banks are privately owned, for-profit businesses, whereas credit unions are not-for-profit institutions owned by their members, called shareholders.
 Credit unions have criteria for membership that is often tied to where members work or affiliation with certain organizations.
 Banks tend to charge higher fees and pay less interest than credit unions because they are in the business of making money.